BrightspaceUI/testing/docs/migration-guide.md

 ## vdiff Tests

-Breaking changes were made between the `@brightspace-ui/visual-diff` library to `@brightspace-ui/testing`'s vdiff functionality.
-These changes will require a migration, some of which can be done automatically but unfortunately some is manual.
+Breaking changes were made between the `@brightspace-ui/visual-diff` library and `@brightspace-ui/testing`'s vdiff functionality.
+These changes will require a migration, which is unfortunately only partially automated.

 Overview of changes: